-Although this study is primarily concerned with college completion, college completion is contingent on college enrollment, and colleges use both HSGPAs and ACT scores for admission decisions.
-Therefore, Table 6 presents model results predicting enrollment in a 4-year college among all high school graduates and college institutional graduation rates among students enrolled in a 4-year college.
+among all high school graduates, and college institutional graduation rates among students enrolled in a four-year college.
 Both HSGPAs and ACT scores are strongly related to enrollment, with the odds of enrolling increasing by about 2.5 times for a standard deviation increase in either.
-They are also about equally as predictive of going to a college with strong institutional graduation rates, with HSGPA increasingly predictive at the higher achievement levels (with a positive quadratic term).
-The quadratic terms are much more sizeable for enrollment in college than graduation and are negative.
+They are also about equally as predictive of going to a college with strong institutional graduation rates, with GPA becoming more predictive at the higher achievement levels (with a positive quadratic term).
+The quadratic terms are much more sizeable for enrollment in college than graduation, and are negative.
 Thus, very low achievement serves as a barrier to college enrollment more so than very high achievement increases it.
 School average ACT scores are significantly related to college enrollment and enrolling in a college with strong graduation rates.
-Even after controlling for school average achievement, there is significant variance across high schools in college enrollment rates and the institutional graduation rate of the colleges into which students enroll.
-Furthermore, the slopes of both GPAs and ACT scores with 4-year college enrollment vary significantly across high schools.
+Even after controlling for school average achievement there is significant variance across high schools in college enrollment rates, and the institutional graduation rate of the colleges into which students enroll.
+Furthermore, the slopes of both GPAs and ACT scores with four-year college enrollment vary significantly across high schools.
 Thus, where students attend high school matters considerably for college enrollment and the types of colleges students attend.

-Because both ACT scores and HSGPA are strongly related to enrollment, we also ran a model that predicted college graduation in 6 years without controlling for college institutional variables.
-In this model, the HSGPA and ACT score slopes capture the influence of getting into a stronger college (the signaling effect) that comes with a higher achievement level along with the ability to succeed once there.
-In this model, both the HSGPA and ACT slopes are larger (0.911 and 0.125, respectively) than in the model in Table 5, and both are significant.
-The average ACT slope is still smaller than the variance in ACT slopes across high schools (SD of slopes is 0.202) and is less than one seventh the size of the HSGPA slope.
+Because both ACT scores and HSGPA are strongly related to enrollment, we also ran a model that predicted college graduation in six years without controlling for college institutional variables.
+In this model, the HSGPA and ACT score slopes capture the influence of getting into a stronger college (the signaling effect) that comes with a higher achievement level, along with the ability to succeed once there.
+In this model, both the HSGPA and ACT slopes are larger (0.911 and 0.125, respectively) than in the model in Table 5 and both are significant.
+However, the average ACT slope is still smaller than the variance in ACT slopes across high schools (s.d. of slopes is 0.202), and is less than one-seventh the size of the HSGPA slope.